Bestselling author Terry Fallis: "Books don't market themselves"

 I always try to be very careful, but I do remember once mentioning which book had just been tossed off the Canada Reads island a hour before the show aired on the radio.
 (I’d been listening to the live stream online.)
 Listeners out west weren’t very happy with me.

-Conversely, do you have a personal story of a social media interaction that made your day?
+What about a social media interaction that made your day?

 I’ll never forget when Margaret Atwood Tweeted about enjoying my first novel to her 350,000+ followers.
 I didn’t touch down for a few weeks!